 Establish a baseline and evaluate the effectiveness of your program over time.
 LMS and third-party providers can generate metrics that will allow you to determine what works and what doesn’t.
 Modify your program accordingly.

-Implement a reporting procedure whereby employees can report suspicious incidents, emails, phone calls, etc., and teach them how to use it.
+Implement a reporting procedure whereby employees can report suspicious incidents, emails, phone calls, etc. Then teach them how to use it.

 Perhaps evaluating the level of risk as it compares to the cost of an effective training program will convince the powers that be to find and implement an effective cybersecurity training solution for your organization.